Sign In / Sign Out

 - Map and Locations

-The criminology and criminal justice program is for students who want to understand the causes of crime, the role of criminal justice agencies in the control of crime and the consequences of crime.
-They will learn sociological, psychological, biological and economic explanations for individual crime as well as differences in crime across neighborhoods, states, countries and over time.
-They will learn about the history, legal issues and current practices of crime control via police agencies, the court system, prisons, probation and parole.
+Students learn sociological, psychological, biological and economic explanations for individual crime as well as differences in crime across neighborhoods, states, countries and over time.
+They also learn about the history, legal issues and current practices of crime control via police agencies, the court system, prisons, probation and parole.

 Criminology and Criminal Justice,

 Watts College of Public Service and Community Solutions

 A major map outlines the degree’s requirements for graduation.

 All students are required to meet general university admission requirements:

 Find and apply for relevant scholarships.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.